Antoine Charles Louis de Lasalle: Battle of Aspern-Essling

 Lasalle joined the French Army for its 1809 Campaign along the Danube.
-He arrived just prior to Napoleon's push across the Danube at Aspern-Essling and was sent to scout the location of the Austrian army.
+He arrived just before Napoleon's push across the Danube at Aspern-Essling and was sent to scout the location of the Austrian army.
 The first stage of the operation began on 13 May 1809, laying a bridge of boats over the first arm of the Danube to Lobau.
 Then, the advance guard and Lasalle's light cavalry would pass into Lobau, together with the material needed to bridge the second arm to the left bank.
 As soon as this was finished, Molitor’s division and Lasalle's four light cavalry regiments passed over and Lasalle's horsemen fanned out into the plain.
-There were no travelers or couriers to be intercepted there, as there had always been in Prussia and Spain; consequently, Lasalle's officers had nothing to go on but the evidence of their own eyes and ears.
+There were no travellers or couriers to be intercepted there, as there had always been in Prussia and Spain; consequently, Lasalle's officers had nothing to go on but the evidence of their own eyes and ears.

 On the morning of the 21st, great masses of men, guns and wagons had assembled on the island.
-In the next four hours both Aspern and Essling were taken and retaken several times.
-Napoleon ordered Lasalle's cavalry regiments to aid Marulaz's distressed troops, but General Liechtenstein anticipated this maneuver sending nine regiments to drive off Lasalle, engaging him frontally with four regiments and using the remaining five to charge his flank.
+In the next four hours, both Aspern and Essling were taken and retaken several times.
+Napoleon ordered Lasalle's cavalry regiments to aid Marulaz's distressed troops, but General Liechtenstein anticipated this manoeuvre sending nine regiments to drive off Lasalle, engaging him frontally with four regiments and using the remaining five to charge his flank.
 Lasalle fought them off, buying time for the hard-pressed French infantry in Aspern.

 At 7 p.m.
 Lasalle mustered his troops for another charge.
 Lasalle managed to defeat the first Habsburg line, but Austrian hussars captured quite a few men of the 24th Chasseurs.
-Outnumbered on the second day of battle, Napoleon ordered Lasalle and Espagne to defend a sector the IV Corps had been thrust into.
+Outnumbered on the second day of battle, Napoleon ordered Lasalle and Espagne to defend a sector which the IV Corps had been thrust into.
 Taking advantage of the fog, Lasalle's men fought along the defensive ground running between the two villages, charging the Austrians in a series of short, sharp charges intended to prevent them from launching a coordinated attack.
 These tactics worked, allowing General Boudet to gain complete control of Essling.

-Later, during Marshal Lannes' advance, Lasalle and Marulaz's cavalry charged at least three times in an effort to support the infantry.
+Later, during Marshal Lannes' advance, Lasalle and Marulaz's cavalry charged at least three times to support the infantry.
 Although the French were forced to withdraw, Lasalle's determination and courage prevented the withdrawal from becoming a rout.